 Each year, hundreds of international students attend Northwood University.
-Students from over 107 countries around the world have come to our campuses in Michigan, Texas, and Florida.
+Students from over 107 countries around the world have come to our campuses.
 Official transcripts of all high school level and college work (when applicable) must be provided with the application.
 All students who apply should be in good social and academic standing at the high school or college from which they are coming.